Peruvian Hottie Flavia Laos Sizzles In Skimpy Blue Bikini In New Instagram Photo

 “What is the name of the place?
 The place is marvelous and so are you!” an admirer commented.

 Flavia also shared several Instagram stories of her trip, where she can be seen flaunting her assets and the beautiful surroundings.
-One clip showed her walking off, twirling where her curvy behind was on full display.
-While another clip showed Flavia enjoying herself in a hot tub.
+One clip showed her walking off and twirling while her curvy behind was on full display.
+Another clip showed Flavia enjoying herself in a hot tub.